What is an API?

 For instance, WhatsApp allows users to mark their location on Google or Apple maps which are embedded in the application via Google and Apple APIs.
 WhatsApp could design a map from scratch, but APIs overcome the hassle of creating a brand new function.
 The end user enjoys a seamless experience and the application can offer functionality without having to create it.

 Applications and software based on APIs have been an essential part of business growth since early 2000.
 Enterprises strive to create interconnectivity between components, servers, and operating systems, and want to be able to share information.
 APIs make it possible to meet these goals without having to know the ins-and-outs of every system.

 The working of an API is explained in the figure below:

 In terms of usability, there are some common web APIs that are classified as Open, Private, Partner, and composite APIs.

 The open API is open source and is accessible through HTTP protocol.
 It aids in accessing the data or application services available for all the developers.
-Private or internal APIs are the APIs developed specifically for a closed environment and cannot be accessed by any other user except the teams of the different environments in a specific organization for which it is developed.
+Private or internal APIs are the APIs designed specifically for a closed environment and cannot be accessed by any other user except the teams of the different environments in a specific organization.

 Partner APIs are APIs that are also open source but are limited to be shared among business partners typically on a contract basis.
-However, the developers can access the partner API but still require going through an agreed upon procedure to get access to login credentials.
+However, the access to the partner API still requires going through an agreed upon procedure to get access to login credentials.
 Lastly, a combination of several services or variable data in a single API call is referred to as Composite API.
 It is a utility for users who desire to get information.